 Third Culture Baby and Ayi

-In the first article in this series, “Raising a Expat Kid in China: Who is a Third Culture Kid”, I defined the term Third Culture Kid (TCK).
+Below on this article, I talk more in detail about the term Third Culture Kid (TCK).
 The definition includes the idea that kids incorporate cultural norms from the host country.
 For babies and toddlers this is mostly influenced by the family Ayi, or Chinese nanny.

 “Ayi” literally means aunt, and is widely used to address a women of “one’s parents’ generation”.
 The fact that this traditional term for aunt has morphed into the the person that cares for your house and children is no accident.
 Many Chinese tell me that their Ayi has “been with them for years” and “is like a family member”.

 Many expats feel similar. “[Our] Ayi is so precious to us.
 We are very lucky to have a very loving person to our child who would do anything for him”.
 “Our little one loves our Ayi and considers her a part of the family.
 She is another trusted adult in my children’s lives”.
 “Our Ayi has helped us tremendously and I feel I have learned a lot of the Chinese culture of caring for a baby from [her].
 “I really value the close relationship [my baby and Ayi] have and think we are very lucky to have [her].

 It’s absolutely true that the Chinese seem to have a general deep rooted cultural love of children.
 However, finding that perfect fit with an Ayi on the first try doesn’t always work.
 An Ayi maybe be the sweetest person, but remember there are always some cultural differences.
 For example, “Daddy, Ayi let me poop in the bushes at the playground”, might be frowned upon.